jlpintolousinha/Nanodegree-Robotics/Project 4/Follow_me_writeup.md

 #### Separable Convolution Layers

-From the objective of the project (to detect a hero by means of a flying Quad that followed a spatial pattern), it is determined that it is necessary to search for a specific feature in an image, find its location and follow it through its path as time runs.
-To do so, spatial information should be preserved along the different convolution layers besides that about the features itself, hence making the framework of FCN the one to be applied.
+From the objective of the project (to locate a specific human target within an image), it is determined that it is necessary to search for a specific feature, save its location and follow it through its path as time runs.
+To do so, the framework of FCN is the one to be applied due to the need of spatial information be preserved along the different convolution layers, besides that of the feature itself.

 ![image6]